yuying-fan/ML_Drug_Discovery/submission/README.md

-# WDR91 DEL-ML — Team DELulu submission
+# WDR91 DEL-ML — Team "DELulu is the Solulu" final submission

-Final model for the Target 2035 WDR91 DEL-ML challenge.
+Final model for the WDR91 DEL-ML Kaggle challenge.
-Best submission: `combo_tl_80_weighted` (Hits@200 = 11 on the Kaggle leaderboard)
+Best submission: `combo_tl_80_weighted` (Hits@200 = 11 on the public leaderboard)

 ## Model writeup

-**Fingerprints.** The model uses count-based fingerprints provided by the organizers.
-The LightGBM ensemble draws on all seven informative fingerprints (ECFP6, RDK, ATOMPAIR, ECFP4, AVALON, FCFP4, TOPTOR): a per-fingerprint analysis in development showed no single representation dominated, so averaging across all seven gave the most robust ranking.
+**Fingerprints:** The model uses count-based fingerprints provided by the organizers.
+The LightGBM ensemble draws on seven fingerprints (ECFP6, RDK, ATOMPAIR, ECFP4, AVALON, FCFP4, TOPTOR).
+A per-fingerprint analysis showed no single representation dominated, so averaging across all seven gave the most robust ranking.
 The TabPFN component uses Set 1 (ECFP6 + RDK + ATOMPAIR) — ECFP6 was the strongest individual fingerprint, and its larger radius captures richer substructural context.
 ECFP4 is used separately as the similarity metric for any diversity re-ranking, as it is the field standard for Tanimoto-based diversity.

-**Model, tuning, and validation.** The final predictor is a rank-weighted fusion of two complementary models: `0.8 * rank(LightGBM) + 0.2 * rank(TabPFN)`.
+**Model, tuning, and validation:** The final predictor is a rank-weighted fusion of two models: `0.8 * rank(LightGBM) + 0.2 * rank(TabPFN)`.
-The LightGBM ensemble is seven per-fingerprint gradient-boosted models whose probabilities are averaged; each fingerprint's hyperparameters were tuned by grouped cross-validation (grouped on building block BB2 to prevent leakage between DEL siblings).
+The LightGBM ensemble is seven per-fingerprint gradient-boosted models whose probabilities are averaged.
+Each fingerprint's hyperparameters were tuned by grouped cross-validation (grouped on building block BB2 to prevent leakage).
 The TabPFN component is a tabular foundation model trained in-context on the Set 1 fingerprints (concatenated and PCA-compressed to 2,000 dimensions, retaining ~95% of the variance) over an upsampled 100k  subsample.
-The two models are weakly correlated (Spearman ~0.04), which is why fusing them helps: TabPFN ranks some true hits moderately well that LightGBM ranks just outside its top compounds, and the fusion surfaces them.
+The two models are weakly correlated (Spearman ~0.04), which is why fusing them helped: TabPFN ranks some true hits moderately well that LightGBM ranks just outside its top compounds, and the fusion likelt surfaces them.

-Model performance is validated by _grouped 5-fold cross-validation_ on the training set**, grouped on building block BB2 so that combinatorial DEL siblings never span the train/validation boundary.
-We report **AUPRC** (the informative metric under ~7.7% class imbalance) and **AUROC**, each as a mean with a confidence interval across folds.
+Model performance is validated by _grouped 5-fold cross-validation_ on the training set, grouped on building block BB2. **AUPRC** and **AUROC** are reported, each as a mean with a confidence interval across folds.
 Running `train_model.py` prints these CV metrics before training the final models.

 ## Structure